ballerina-attic/community/README.md

 * Newsletter: [https://ballerina.io/community/newsletter/](https://ballerina.io/community/newsletter/)

 ### Community Call
 The Ballerina team is now hosting monthly recorded community calls!
 These are interactive meetings that will explore Ballerina use cases.
+You can find the recordings and links to the slides of the past community calls on [YouTube](https://www.youtube.com/playlist?list=PL7JOecNWBb0JAdYWqeGmD35MjE0KTjHXU).

 Through these calls, we aim to open up our channels and give you direct access to our engineers.
 As a participant, you will get the chance to ask our team and other community members any questions you have about Ballerina or your projects.
 Take a look at this [working doc](https://docs.google.com/document/d/1TPi0ktNvk-gQhVh46ckP5_LyhvwLJSQ3NJeSfv8459A/edit) for information on past and upcoming calls.